insolar/docs/docs/source/requester.rst

 Next, declare request structures in accordance with the Insolar’s API specification.

-To transfer funds, you need structures or classes for:
+To transfer funds, you need structures for:

 #.
 Information request: ``node.getSeed``.
 #.
 Contract requests: ``member.create`` and ``member.transfer``.